imagej/imagej.github.io/pages/Frequently_Asked_Questions.md

 future version\!*

-  - You can change the version of [ImageJ 1.x](ImageJ_1.x "wikilink") used via the {% include bc content='Help | Update ImageJ...' %} menu item.
+  - You can change the version of [ImageJ 1.x](ImageJ_1.x "wikilink") used via the {% include bc content='Help | Update ImageJ...'%} menu item.
 This *only* changes the version of ImageJ 1.x—not all ImageJ components, [plugins](plugins "wikilink"), etc.
   - You can [switch to a different version of